donaldtdona/ConcurrencyAssignment2023/README.md

 ## Important Note

 This simulation involves multiple threads and graphical components.
 While the program aims to simulate the described behavior, it may vary based on system performance and thread execution.

----

-Feel free to customize the README file according to your needs and program details.
-Make sure to provide clear instructions on how to compile, run, and interact with the simulation program using the Makefile.